rapid7/insightconnect-plugins/plugins/networktotal/help.md

 # Version History

+* 2.0.0 - Plugin is being made Obsolete
 * 1.0.1 - New spec and help.md format for the Extension Library
 * 1.0.0 - Update to v2 Python plugin architecture | Support web server mode | Update to new credential types
 * 0.1.1 - SSL bug fix in SDK